-Near campus, on the other side of York Boulevard, a new community has started to form.
+Near campus, on the other side of York Boulevard, a new community is forming.
 In Spring 2019, Occidental welcomed the first wave of student veterans with affordable housing, a return to its World War II roots.

 Transitioning out of the military can be hard.
 For many student veterans, going back to school means more than just focusing on academics, it’s also about trying to make ends meet.
 This is why Oxy, thanks in large part to the generosity of donors, has invested in affordable, off-campus housing that accommodates veterans’ unique needs and life circumstances.